Edelab/Telomere-telomere-genome-analysis-workflow-of-Plasmodiophora-brassicae/2-De_novo_annotations_workflow.md

 1. **Repeat content prediction and soft-masking**

-Repeat content prediction along genome assembly was carried out using RepeatModeller using Galaxy_Europe plateform [Link](https://usegalaxy.eu/)
+Repeat content prediction along genome assembly was carried out using RepeatModeller using the Galaxy_Europe platform [Link](https://usegalaxy.eu/)

-Predicted repeat content was softmasked using RepeatMasker using Galaxy_Europe plateform [Link](https://usegalaxy.eu/)
+Predicted repeat content was soft-masked using RepeatMasker using the Galaxy_Europe platform [Link](https://usegalaxy.eu/)

 2. **De novo annotations using BRAKER3**